-• continuous professional development;

-• improving academic achievement for all students;

-• diversification in academic foundations or subject knowledge; and professional development activities.

-• improved job effectiveness and enhanced skills.
+- continuous professional development; - improving academic achievement for all students; - diversification in academic foundations or subject knowledge; and - improved job effectiveness and enhanced skills.

-When appropriate, the superintendent shall consult with the staff about unless excused by the superintendent.
+When appropriate, the superintendent shall consult with the staff about professional development activities.

+All appropriate employees shall attend professional development sessions unless excused by the superintendent.
 Professional development programs may use all or a portion of the workday.